 - Rotate the viewpoint characters regularly.
 The most important characters get the largest number of scenes; the minor characters get the others.
 Make sure that you do not leave a viewpoint character out of the book for so long that we wonder who it is when he or she reappears.

 - Introduce your viewpoint characters in the first chapters of your novel.
+This grounds your readers in the novel and allows them to get comfortable.
 I will abandon a novel if a new viewpoint character is introduced more than a quarter of the way through the book.
-I have spent time getting to know everyone and I am emotionally invested in the story.
-Then the author throws an amateurish curve ball into the mix.
+I have spent time getting to know everyone and I am emotionally invested in their stories.
+Then, the author throws an amateurish curve ball into the mix.
 Do not do it.

 - Show viewpoint changes by a chapter break or a scene break.
 Give your reader a chance to breathe and adjust to the change.
 The start of a new scene or chapter will do the trick.
 There is little chance of confusion if you stick to this.

 - Show which viewpoint character it is within the first few sentences after a break.
 You can do this by naming the character or having someone name him or her.
 If you are writing in multiple first person viewpoints, you can simply put the character’s name at the start of the chapter or scene.

 - Make sure that each character is unique.
 I want each viewpoint character to act as a unique filter for your story.
 If they are too similar, I will become confused.
 As a reader, I will wonder why you have not bothered to make this clear.
 Try to imagine the story from each character’s perspective through their five senses, their backgrounds, their motivations and their goals.

 Once you have covered these six points, you should not have problems with changes in viewpoint.

 - How Viewpoint Works – 10 Ways To Tell A Story